denizZz009/RATATATA---Python-Based-RAT/README.md

 - `!wllppr` - Changes the wallpaper (supports raw link).
 - `!binput` - Sends a keyboard input.
 - `!ubinput` - Sends a user-based keyboard input.
+- And more commands..
+You can check all commands on 'chefRecipe.py'.

 ---